-OFLOW (Overflow): In RATEMETER mode, this indicates that the incoming count exceeds the capability to display stable or reliable readings corresponding to the radiation level being measured.
+OFLOW (Overflow): (RATEMETER mode) indicates that the incoming count exceeds the capability to display stable or reliable readings corresponding to the radiation level being measured.
 The overflow symbol will appear when the ratemeter exceeds 100 kcps or if the dead time correction is greater than 75%.
-OFLOW will appear in the SCALER mode when the six-digit display (four digits display and two overflow digits in right corner) reaches 999999 and starts to roll over again.
+OFLOW will appear in the SCALER mode when the six-digit display (four digits display and two overflow digits in right corner) reaches "999999" and starts to roll over again.

-OVERLOAD: indicates that the detector is being exposed to radiation intensities greater than the detector maximum operating limit.
-For alpha and/or beta type scintillation detectors, an OVERLOAD may indicate that the detector face has been punctured allowing external light to saturate the photomultiplier tube inside the detector.
+OVERLOAD: Indicates that the detector is being exposed to radiation intensities greater than the detector maximum operating limit.
+For alpha and/or beta-type scintillation detectors, an OVERLOAD may indicate that the detector face has been punctured, allowing external light to saturate the photomultiplier tube inside the detector.
 The overload alarm point is set by adjusting the OVL control located underneath the calibration cover.

-Low-battery icon: indicates that the batteries have decreased to the minimum operating voltage of 2.2 ± 0.1 Vdc.
+Low-battery icon: indicates that the batteries have decreased to the minimum operating voltage of $2.2 \pm 0.1$ Vdc.
 Instrument will continue to operate for approximately 24 hours thereafter.